hamstergangster27/qw/README.md

 - files

 `hidden` shows the hidden dirs and files.
-`detail` shows the details about a file (name, size in bytes, permissions, last write time).
+`detail` shows the details about a file/folder (name, type, size in bytes, permissions, last write time).
 `dirs` shows the directories only.
 `files` shows the files only.